probonopd/plugin.video.invidious/README.md

 # Invidious add-on

 Play media on KODI from https://invidious.snopyta.org.
+Invidious is an alternative front-end to YouTube.
+No need to create a Google account to save subscriptions.

 ## Installation